Old buildings can’t be energy efficient, right?

 But new national energy saving targets came into force in 2019 and we need to improve energy efficiency in our homes.
 Old buildings must play their part.

-Since 2008, Historic Environment Scotland has taken the lead in trialing and demonstrating improvements to historic and traditional buildings through over 30 refurbishment case studies.
+Since 2008, Historic Environment Scotland has taken the lead in trialling and demonstrating improvements to historic and traditional buildings through over 30 refurbishment case studies.

 In this blog, Senior Technical Officer, Lila, explores some of these projects.
 Discover how they’ve improved the energy efficiency in older buildings, while preserving their special architectural interest or historic character.

 Holyrood Park Lodge is a Category B-listed, mid-19th century lodge at the entrance to Holyrood Park in Edinburgh.
 It’s overlooked by the Palace of Holyroodhouse on one side and the Scottish Parliament building on the other.

 We retrofitted the lodge to show best practice in energy-efficiency retrofit for traditional buildings, while fitting out the lodge as a shop and interpretation centre.
 As part of the training and development programme here at the Engine Shed, we’re also using this as an exemplar property for demonstration and teaching.